LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       See :term:`parametric entity`.

    class
-      An object that specializes another object, interpreted as its superclass.
+      An :term:`object` that specializes another object, interpreted as its superclass.
 Classes define the common predicates of a set of objects that instantiates it.
 An object can also be interpreted as a class when it instantiates itself.

    abstract class
-      A class that cannot be instantiated.
+      A :term:`class` that cannot be instantiated.
 Usually used to contain common predicates that are inherited by other classes.

    metaclass
-      The class of a class, when interpreted as an instance.
+      The :term:`class` of a class, when interpreted as an instance.
       Metaclass instances are themselves classes.

    subclass
-      A class that is a specialization, direct or indirectly, of another class.
+      A :term:`class` that is a specialization, direct or indirectly, of another class.

    superclass
-      A class from which another class is a specialization (directly or indirectly via another class).
+      A :term:`class` from which another class is a specialization (directly or indirectly via another class).

    closed-world assumption
       The assumption that what cannot be proved true is false.
 Therefore,